ar1701/EduQuest/README.md

 # Deployment Link: https://placement-management-system-1-rdwj.onrender.com
-# TRACK for Make-a-Ton/; HACK4CUSAT
+# TRACK for Make-a-Ton:- HACK4CUSAT

 #### Note:-
 This website is deployed on a free service called (Render.com).
 So It might take 40-50 sec to open for the first time in your pc, but once it opened it will be much faster.